July 19, 2018; revised December 23, 2018; June 3, 2021; re-written August 21, 2022

 Until Comprehending Noble Truths, All Kamma Perpetuate the Rebirth Process

-15. It is inevitable that even the most moral “average person (puthujjano)” WILL generate “bad abhisaṅkhāra” either during this life or in the future life until one REMOVES the three bad root causes from the mind via comprehending Tilakkhaṇa.
-Until then, they remain as anusaya and come to the surface under suitable conditions.
+11. It is inevitable that even the most moral “average person (puthujjano)” WILL generate “bad abhisaṅkhāra” either during this life or in the future life until one REMOVES the three bad root causes from the mind via comprehending Tilakkhaṇa.
+They remain as anusaya and come to the surface under suitable conditions.

 - For example, X may see an enticing object, and greed (lōbha) may come to his mind.